Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 • Endocarditis — Inflammation or growths on your heart valves

-Other Potential Causes of Rib Pain
+5. Other Causes of Chest Pain or Rib Pain

-Gastroesophageal reflux disease (GERD) — a condition that causes heartburn — can sometimes produce symptoms that mimic costochondritis.
+Gastroesophageal reflux disease (GERD), a condition that causes heartburn, can sometimes produce symptoms that mimic costochondritis.
 For example, GERD can lead to chest pain or pressure that travels to your back or arms or gets worse when you lie down.
 This was the case for one MyLupusTeam member.
 They wrote, “My son used to have [rib pain] so severely, for years, but recently, he was put on omeprazole and has not had it happen for quite a while.”

 Additionally, several types of arthritis can cause pain in your spine or nearby ribs.